Applying for InterMaths Erasmus Mundus Joint Master Degree

 To apply for an EMJMD scholarship, you won't need to submit a separate application

-By submitting your application before the set deadline for scholarships (1 pm Italy time 8 March 2021), your application will automatically be considered for EMJMD scholarships, too.
+By submitting your application before the set deadline for scholarships (see below), your application will automatically be considered for EMJMD scholarships, too.

 Entry requirements